 EIDL application tips and advice

-- Be sure to review the SBA disaster loan requirements and application in its entirety and double check that it’s complete before submitting.
+- If you’re requesting an increase to your current EIDL loan, be sure to review the SBA disaster loan requirements and application in its entirety and double-check that it’s complete before submitting.
 The SBA has warned that incomplete applications will not be processed.
 If you submit an incomplete application, you’ll be alerted but moved to the back of the processing queue.